JapaneseMayonnaise/shimbaofficial-gatsby/src/pages/growthLogResources/posts/what-i-learned-from-making-my-web-app-democratic-carpool-karaoke.md

 ## (3) How to work with APIs
 I really wanted to make something using API (in this post I am specifically talking about web APIs) because I knew I didn't fully understand yet what exactly APIs were nor what they did.
 Same as my understanding of servers.
 I knew what they did but I did't fully.
 I would google and read the typical description, something like
-> [noun; computing] a set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or other service.
+> [ noun; computing ]  A set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or other service.

 and would be left with so many question marks above my head.